lkodinsson/MARS/Basic/PHB.md

 #### Charmed

 Charmed characters are encouraged to help and assist those who they have charmed them (such as giving them information and not attacking them), but will not perform any actions that would cause them to intentionally harm their allies.
 The charmed character does not easily recognize their actions taken while charmed as being influenced until a time well later when retrospect might cause them to question their actions, but it is not guaranteed.
+If the charmer harms the charmed character, the charm is automatically broken.

 #### Clumsy